Robert Bruce Graham, Jr.

 Robert Bruce Graham, Jr., a partner at Ashford & Wriston, began practicing law in 1973 and joined the firm in 1989.

-- Counsel to the Roman Catholic Church In The State Of Hawaii, Catholic Charities Hawaii and Damien Memorial School
+- Counsel to the Roman Catholic Church In The State Of Hawaii, Catholic Charities Hawaii

 - Representation of the Kamehameha Schools concerning trust law issues, property title and Hawaiian land rights